A postfix expression followed by a dot . or an arrow ->,

 the corresponding reference member of E1 is bound.

-If E2 is a non-static data member and the type of
+Otherwise, if E2 designates a non-static data member and the type of

 E1 is “cq1 vq1X”, and the type of E2